studio1902/statamic-peak/docs/docs/features/commands.md

 * Create a partial with bespoke markup in `resources/views/page_builder/_{file_name}.antlers.html`.

 ## Install Preset
 This command installs a presets into Peak.
 A preset can be anything.
 By default you can install a `news` and an `events` collection that installs the relevant blueprints, templates, configuration, pages and page builder blocks into your site.
+You can also install features like FAQ, Modals, Theme toggle (dark mode), Search, Language picker and Breadcrumbs.

 Run `php please peak:install-preset` to pick a set.